 Note: Deadlines exist for submission of appeals.
-Contact the Faculty for
+Contact the Faculty for details.

-Visiting Student Status 162.9
+172.9 Visiting Student Status

 Permission to attend another institution as a Visiting Student depends on the student remaining in good academic standing in the Faculty of Science at the University of Alberta.